richardbatstone/mercury_server/README.md

 ## Setup

-The server can be run locally just by executing "node index.js" from the command line in the server's directory.
+The server can be run locally just by:

+* installing node;
+* running "npm install" in the server's directory; and
+* running "node index.js" in the server's directory.

 Alternatively, you can use the Dockerfile to build a docker image for cloud deployment.
-The framework is very light and can, for example, run comfortably on a Google Cloud Platform micro-server.
+Whilst the wrapper is very light, the node-module dependencies are actually quite larger (~800mb).
+Nevertheless, it is possible to run a containerised version of the server on a Google Cloud Platform micro-server.